 There are substantial variances between brands, especially once you get beyond the core vitamin and mineral components, so it is well worth digging a little deeper to see what you’re getting for your money.
-There’s a lot of detail here so, if you’re in a hurry, you can just look at the tables and scroll to the final word section at the end.
+There’s a lot of detail here but, if you’re in a hurry, you can just look at the tables and scroll to the final word section at the end.

-In our table below, where brands do not include key vitamins, this is marked in red.
-Conversely, where brands have the highest quantities in that category, these are marked in green.
 Note that more is not always better, given that some vitamins accumulate in the body and can become toxic with oversupply.

 Vitamin A can be a bit confusing because some brands have vitamin A, some have beta-carotene (which the body converts easily into vitamin A) and some have both.
 The main thing you need to take away here is that all of these brands have enough vitamin A or beta carotene to fully meet the Australian Women’s RDI of 900 mcg.

 All of the brands also exceed the Australian women’s RDI for Vitamin B2, B3, B5, B7, B9 and B12.
 One caveat is niacin (B3) which can cause temporary (and harmless) skin flushing in doses higher than 50mg.
-Swisse, Nature’s Own and Blackmores all have 50mg which, on its own, will probably not be a concern but if combined with foods high in B3, for example chicken breast, vegemite and many breakfast cereals, may present issues.
+Swisse, Nature’s Own, Microgenics and Blackmores all have 50mg which, on its own, will probably not be a concern but if combined with foods high in B3, for example chicken breast, vegemite and many breakfast cereals, may present issues.

-Note that Blackmores, Nature’s Own and Swisse are the only brands to include inositol (B8).
+Note that Blackmores, Nature’s Own, Microgenics and Swisse are the only brands to include inositol (B8).
 Like several other B group vitamins, Inositol is good for energy, hair, skin and nails but is also helpful for mental health.
 A 2016 study showed significant improvements in patients with OCD, anxiety and depression albeit with doses of 12g, which is 480 times higher than the brands have included here.

 Cenovis is the only brand not to include any thiamine (B1) which is vital for helping the body use carbohydrates for energy.
 Conversely, Cenovis does include 150mcg of Biotin (B7) which is six times the Australian RDI of 25mcg.
 Biotin is useful for hair, skin and nails as well as while pregnant and breastfeeding.
-While this is a much higher dose than the RDI, the upper limits for toxicity are more than twenty times higher than this, and excess B vitamins will generally be excreted easily through your urine.
+While this is a much higher dose than the RDI, the upper limits for toxicity are more than twenty times higher than this, and as I mentioned above, excess B vitamins will generally be excreted easily through your urine.

 Cenovis and Centrum are the only brands to include vitamin K1, which is an important foundation for bone-building and ensuring that your blood clots if you are cut.
 In high doses vitamin K1 has been shown to be helpful in minimising period pain, by reducing spasms in the uterus.
 Cenovis includes the larger dose at 60% of women’s RDI.

 Boron is a surprisingly underrated trace mineral given the important role it has in the body.
-While it is not defined as an essential mineral , it helps your body absorb other minerals more effectively, helps with mental function as well as period pain.
+While it is not defined as an essential mineral , it helps your body absorb other minerals more effectively, helps with mental function as well as reducing period pain.
 While there is not an RDI established for Boron, dosage for period pain has been suggested at 10mg per day for two days before menstruation and for three days after.
-Nature’s Own and Cenovis are the only brands to include Boron, but at relatively small concentrations of 1mg.
+Nature’s Own, Microgenics and Cenovis are the only brands to include Boron, but at relatively small concentrations of 1mg.
 Boron can be toxic in larger amounts of greater than 20mg per day, so be sure to talk with your doctor before supplementing.